Newman helps Wake upset No. 22 NC State, 27-23

 Wake Forest: Maybe a third straight bowl berth isn't out of the question for the Demon Deacons, who hadn't beaten a nationally ranked opponent on its home field since knocking off No. 24 Florida State in 2008 and had won in Raleigh only once in their previous 16 tries.
 This didn't look at all like the same Wake Forest team that was routed by No. 3 Notre Dame and No. 2 Clemson.

 N.C.
-State: This one is going to sting the Wolfpack, who settled for three short field goals after drives stalled deep inside the red zone.
-They also finished with 47 yards rushing against the ACC's worst run defense, and on a drive that was supposed to bleed the clock, they rushed for minus-6 yards on three carries while relying on Finley's throwing.
+State: This one is going to sting the Wolfpack, who settled for three short field goals after drives stalled deep inside the red zone - twice at the 6-yard line, once at the 12.
+They also finished with a season-worst 47 yards rushing against the ACC's worst run defense, and on a drive that was supposed to bleed the clock, they rushed for minus-6 yards on three carries while relying heavily on Finley's throwing.

 "I take responsibility any time my team doesn't play the way that it can, and I do," coach Dave Doeren said.
 "We had a lot of opportunities, and there (are) a lot of things that happened throughout the course of the game that led to the result."